-Your due date’s getting closer, but how will you know the labour signs to look out for?
+Your due date’s getting closer, but what the are signs that labour is a few days away, and how will you know the labour signs to look out for?
 Even the most subtle changes can indicate your baby is on the way.

 Expecting a dramatic Call The Midwife-style birth?
 Relax.
 Most labours begin gently, gradually developing over hours or even days (sorry!).

 Make a mental checklist of these early clues that let you know it’s really happening.

 What are the early signs of labour to look out for?

 'Labour tends to start gradually and lots of women wont even notice when it’s in it’s early stages,' says midwife Marley Hall.
 'Regular tightening/cramping of the lower abdomen or back that steadily get stronger and closer together are the most common signs.
 The cramping may start off feeling like period type pain and may also be felt in the groin and thighs.'